 Frankston in Anderson County, Texas — The American South (West South Central)

 Location.
-32° 2.978′ N, 95° 30.393′ W. Marker is in Frankston, Texas, in Anderson County.
-Marker is at the intersection of South Elm Street (State Highway 155) and South Miller Street, on the right when traveling south on South Elm Street.
-Touch for map.
-Marker is at or near this postal address: 159 W Railroad St, Frankston TX 75763, United States of America.
+32° 3.015′ N, 95° 30.393′ W. Marker is in Frankston, Texas, in Anderson County.
+Marker can be reached from the intersection of West Main Street and South Elm Street (State Highway Touch for map.
+Marker is in this post office area: Frankston TX 75763, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Site of the Kickapoo Battlefield (approx. 2.1 miles away); Cuney Dewberry Plantation House (approx. 9.6 miles away); Camp of the Army of the Republic of Texas (approx. 9.6 miles away); Old Neches Saline Road (approx. 12 miles away); Earle's Chapel Methodist Church (approx. 12.2 miles away); Earle's Chapel Cemetery (approx. 12.2 miles away); Bullard Water Well (approx. 12½ miles away).
+Frankston Railroad Depot (within shouting distance of this marker); Site of the Kickapoo Battlefield (approx. 2.1 miles away); Cuney (approx. 5.4 miles away); Mount Vernon United Methodist Church (approx. 9.2 miles away); Dewberry Plantation House (approx. 9.6 miles away); Camp of the Army of the Republic of Texas (approx. 9.6 miles away); Old Neches Saline Road (approx. 12 miles away); Earle's Chapel Methodist Church (approx. 12.2 miles away).
+Touch for a list and map of all markers in Frankston.

 Credits.
-This page was last revised on March 17, 2017.
-This page originally submitted on March 17, 2017, by Gregory Walker of La Grange, Texas.
-This page has been viewed 220 times since then and 56 times this year.
-Photos: 1, 2. submitted on March 17, 2017, by Gregory Walker of La Grange, Texas. • Bernard Fisher was the editor who published this page.
+This page was last revised on November 29, 2020.
+It was originally submitted on November 29, 2020, by James Hulse of Medina, Texas.
+This page has been viewed 41 times since then and 5 times this year.
+Photos: 1, 2, 3. submitted on November 29, 2020, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.